 Dialectical Behaviour Therapy works by combining three important and often opposing aspects of human experience.
 These are “Validation”, “Acceptance” and “Challenge”.
 In DBT, the therapist and client work together to validate and acknowledge the causes of emotional distress, whilst at the same time challenging unhealthy or destructive patterns of behaviour.
 The processes of validation and acceptance help to understand why individuals behave in an unhealthy or self-destructive way, whilst encouraging emotional resilience and behavioural change for the future.

-DBT recognises that human emotions are complex and that we often hold different and opposing ideas at the same time.
-To illustrate this idea, We can feel hurt or angry towards a child or partner, whilst simultaneously feeling deep levels of love and commitment.
-This seemingly paradoxical difference between opposite feelings and behaviours is used to provide support to the client whilst encouraging a disciplined approach to change.
+DBT recognises that emotions are complex and that we can hold different and often opposing feelings at the same time.
+To illustrate this idea, we can feel hurt or angry towards a partner, whilst also feeling deep levels of love and commitment.
+This paradoxical difference between opposite feelings and behaviours is used to provide support to the client whilst encouraging a disciplined approach to change.

 DBT is now an established psychological treatment protocol which normally involves group work, individual treatment and between session telephone or email communication with the therapist.

 Whilst we do not provide DBT for groups, our approach has been adapted to incorporate the skills development and role play aspects of group work into regular DBT treatment sessions.
 These sessions are normally organised on a weekly or twice-weekly basis depending on client needs.
 We have also found it helpful to involve partners or close family members in sessions to support the process.